RUSIZI-BWEGERA: AWAY FROM EVERYTHING

 to open the position

-In the Rusizi plain, bordering Burundi and Rwanda, in a barren and very poor area, lies the small village of Bwegera and here, with great difficulty, a group of willing teachers try to give an education to the children who live in the rural settlement and its surroundings.
+In the Rusizi plain, bordering Burundi and Rwanda, in a barren and very poor area, lies the small village of Bwegera and here, with great difficulty, a group of willing teachers tries to give an education to the children who live in the rural settlement and its surroundings.

 They lack everything and the school building is in a very bad state: unfortunately, the area is torn apart by wars and raids by various armies and rebels, resulting in deaths, orphans and refugees.
 The chances of survival are minimal.